Ambroxol: Mechanism of action

-The substance acts on mucus membranes, restoring the physiological clearance mechanisms of the respiratory tract (which play an important role in the body's natural defence mechanisms) through several mechanisms, including breaking up phlegm, stimulating mucus production, and stimulating synthesis and release of surfactant by type II pneumocytes.
+The substance acts on mucous membranes, restoring the physiological clearance mechanisms of the respiratory tract (which play an important role in the body's natural defence mechanisms) through several mechanisms, including breaking up phlegm, stimulating mucus production, and stimulating synthesis and release of surfactant by type II pneumocytes.
 Surfactant acts as an anti-glue factor by reducing the adhesion of mucus to the bronchial wall, in improving its transport and in providing protection against infection and irritating agents.

-Ambroxol is a potent inhibitor of the neuronal Na+ channels.
+Ambroxol is a potent inhibitor of the neuronal Na+ channels, explaining its anaesthetic effect.
 This property led to the development of a lozenge containing 20 mg of ambroxol.
 Many state-of-the-art clinical studies have demonstrated the efficacy of ambroxol in relieving pain in acute sore throat, with a rapid onset of action, with its effect lasting at least three hours.

 Ambroxol is also anti-inflammatory, reducing redness in a sore throat.
+It reduces the release of inflammatory cytokines and histamines in cell cultures.
+It also acts as an antioxidant, scavenging free radicals and hypochloric acid generated by neutrophils.
+These two effects explain its effect in treating acute lung injury caused by paraquat.

 Ambroxol has recently been shown to increase activity of the lysosomal enzyme glucocerebrosidase.
 Because of this it may be a useful therapeutic agent for both Gaucher disease and Parkinson's disease.
 It was also recently shown that ambroxol triggers exocytosis of lysosomes by releasing calcium from acidic cellular calcium stores.
 This occurs by diffusion of ambroxol into lysosomes and lysosomal pH neutralization.
 This mechanism is most likely responsible for the mucolytic effects of the drug, but may also explain the reported activity in Gaucher and Parkinson's disease.

 Both ambroxol and its parent drug bromhexine have been shown to induce autophagy in several cell types, and ambroxol was shown to potentiate rifampicin therapy in a model of tuberculosis through host directed effects.
 Ambroxol also enhances lung levels of a wide range of antibiotics.

 Brand names

-It is the active ingredient of Muciclar (Italy), Mucosolvan, Mucobrox (Spain), Bisolvon (Australia and Switzerland), Mucol, Lasolvan, Mucoangin, Surbronc, Brontex (Lithuanian), Ambro (Kazakhstan), Ambolar, and Lysopain.
+Ambroxol is the active ingredient of Muciclar (Italy), Mucosolvan, Mucobrox (Spain), Bisolvon (Switzerland), Cloxan (Mexico), Mucol, Lasolvan, Mucoangin, Surbronc, Brontex (Lithuania), Ambro (Kazakhstan), Ambolar, Inhalex, Mucolite (India), Fluibrox (Greece) and Lysopain.

+Ambroxol has been approved as a safe and effective substance in the European Medicines Agency, but has not been approved in the USA by the Food and Drug Administration.
+Ambroxol is also not registered for use in Australia.